devnuru/devnuru/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on MERN stack!
+- 🔭 I’m currently working on MERN stack, WordPress!
 - 🌱 I’m currently learning React Native & GraphQL.
 - 👯 I’m looking to collaborate on MERN Stack!
 - 💬 Ask me about JavaScript, MERN Stack development